s9e/TextFormatter/docs/Plugins/Litedown/Synopsis.md

 This plugin implements a Markdown-like syntax, inspired by modern flavors of Markdown.

-A more detailed description of the syntax in available in [Syntax](Syntax.md).
+A more detailed description of the syntax is available in [Syntax](Syntax.md).

 ## Example